Enbridge's economic impact on Manitoba

-As a company with both pipelines and wind turbines, Enbridge is delivering energy security and driving transformation toward a lower-carbon economy.
-And we’re proud to deliver economic benefits in the Canadian provinces and the U.S. states where we do business.
+As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
+And we’re proud to deliver economic benefits in the Canadian provinces and the American states where we do business.

-- Enbridge paid $10.2 million in property tax across Manitoba for our pipelines and related facilities, such as terminals, storage facilities and pump stations;
+- Enbridge paid more than $9.9 million in property tax across Manitoba for our pipelines and related facilities, such as terminals, storage facilities and pump stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Our Major Projects division's capital expenditures in Manitoba, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled more than $101.5 million;
+- Our capital expenditures in Manitoba, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $46.4 million.

-- Our operating and administrative expenditures in Manitoba, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $67 million; and
+- Our operating and administrative expenditures in Manitoba, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $330 million.

-- Enbridge invested $552,400 in community-strengthening initiatives across Manitoba—and supported numerous not-for-profit agencies in the province—aligned to our three focus areas of health and safety, environment, and community;
+- In 2022, through our Fueling Futures program, Enbridge invested $647,800 in community-strengthening initiatives across Manitoba.
+We supported numerous not-for-profit agencies across the province aligned to our three focus areas of health and safety, environment, and community.

-- Enbridge’s workforce included 75 Manitoba-based permanent and temporary employees at year’s end;
+- Enbridge’s workforce included 63 Manitoba-based permanent and temporary employees at year’s end.

-- Enbridge paid $7.2 million in base salary to our Manitoba-based permanent and temporary employees—much of that injected directly into the provincial economy; and
+- Enbridge paid more than $6.6 million in total wages to our Manitoba-based permanent and temporary employees—much of that injected directly into the provincial economy.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.